kerryjiang/SuperSocket.Document/SuperSocket-Basic-Configuration.md

 * security: Empty, Tls, Ssl3.
 The security option of the socket server, default value is empty;
 * maxRequestLength: The maximum allowed request length, default value is 1024;
 * textEncoding: The default text encoding in the server instance, default value is ASCII;
+* defaultCulture: default thread culture for this appserver instance, only available in .Net 4.5 and cannot be set if the isolation model is 'None';
 * disableSessionSnapshot: Indicate whether disable session snapshot, default value is false.
 * sessionSnapshotInterval: The interval of taking session snapshot, default value is 5, in seconds;
 * keepAliveTime: The interval of keeping alive, default value is 600, in seconds;